Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

 /* 1 – RSA-2048 key ------------------------------------------------ */

-sdk.generateKey(new GenerateKeySpec()
+sdk.generateKey(new KeyRequest()

-.setKeyOps(List.of("encrypt", "decrypt")));
+.keyOps(List.of("encrypt", "decrypt")));

 System.out.println("[1] RSA-2048 key generated -> kid = " + RSA_KID);

-/* 2 – rotate to ML-KEM-768 ------------------------------------- */
+/* 2 – rotate material to ML-KEM-768 (kid unchanged) ------------ */

-KeyGenerationSummarySpec successor = sdk.rotateKey(
+KeyMetadata rotated = sdk.rotateKey(

 RSA_KID,

-new GenerateKeySpec()
+new RotationMaterialSpec()

-Objects.requireNonNull(successor, "Rotation must return successor metadata");
+Objects.requireNonNull(rotated, "Rotation must return key metadata");

-System.out.println("[2] Successor created -> kid = " + successor.getKid());
+System.out.println("[2] Material rotated -> kid = " + rotated.getKid() + " (unchanged)");

 System.out.println(" Capability reduction acknowledged: sign/verify → (removed)");